-The best location for DB6000-STC is as near as possible to the transmitter, so that its stereo encoder output can be linked to the transmitter through a circuit path.
-If this configuration is not possible, the DB6000-STC's AES3 digital audio output can be fed through an all-digital, uncompressed path to the transmitter exciter.
+The best location for DB6410 is as near as possible to the transmitter, so that its stereo encoder output can be linked to the transmitter through a circuit path.
+It is mandatory that the cable used for connection between DB6410's MPX output, and the MPX input of the transmitter be as short as possible.
+This will prevent any face distortion.
+If this configuration is not possible, the DB6410's AES3 digital audio output can be fed through an all-digital, uncompressed path to the transmitter exciter.